 Even when a private class action cannot be certified under Rule 23, states continue to have the right to bring "parens patriae" actions that are effectively class actions on behalf of their residents.
 Where it is too difficult to distribute individuated damages to the injured parties, an antitrust statute allows the problem to be avoided by simply depositing the damages in the state treasury.
 Another provision specifies that, in a parens patriae action challenging price-fixing, damages can be shown through aggregate statistical methods without need to prove individual damages.
 117 vii.
 Personal Jurisdiction and Venue.
 Antitrust suits against corporations "may be brought not only in the judicial district whereof it is an inhabitant, but also in any district wherein it may be found or transacts business; and all process in such cases may be served in the district of which it is an inhabitant, or wherever it may be found."
-The latter

-114. Suppose, for example, that a monopolist has engaged in anticompetitive foreclosure that has raised market prices, but each buyer pays somewhat different prices because they have varying negotiating ability.
+The latter clause is understood to allow worldwide service of process, 119 but the courts are split on whether that process provision depends on showing venue under the first clause.
+120 have varying negotiating ability.
 This would be no obstacle to measuring classwide damages because that variance in negotiating ability would exist in both the actual world and the butfor world, and thus cancels out.
-That is, suppose each buyer pays a price for the product in the actual world of $P{\rm actual} + N{\rm i}$ , where $P{\rm actual}$ is the average market price in the actual world with the defendant's conduct, and $N_i$ reflects the varying negotiating of each of i buyers, being negative for buyers that have the negotiating ability or power to get reductions from the average and positive for buyers who are sufficiently lacking in ability or power that they pay above the average.
+That is, suppose each buyer pays a price for the product in the actual world of $P{\rm actual}$ + $N{\rm i}$, where $P{\rm actual}$ is the average market price in the actual world with the defendant's conduct, and N_i reflects the varying negotiating of each of i buyers, being negative for buyers that have the negotiating ability or power to get reductions from the average and positive for buyers who are sufficiently lacking in ability or power that they pay above the average.
 Such an ability or inability to negotiate for favorable pricing presumably would also hold in the but-for world, and can reasonably be approximated to be about the same in magnitude in both the actual and but-for worlds.
-Thus, the price the ith buyer pays in the but-for world would be $P{\rm butfor}+N{\rm i}$ , where $P{\rm butfor}$ is the average price each buyer would have paid in the but-for world.
-The injury to each buyer will accordingly equal: $(P{\rm actual}+N{\rm i})$ $-(P{\rm butfor}+N{\rm i})=P{\rm actual}-P{\rm butfor}$ .
+Thus, the price the ith buyer pays in the but-for world would be P{butfor} + N{i} , where P{butfor} is the average price each buyer would have paid in the but-for world.
+The injury to each buyer will accordingly equal: $(P{\text{actual}} + N_i)$ $-(P{\rm butfor}+N{\rm i})=P{\rm actual}-P{\rm butfor}$.
 Because each buyer's varying negotiating ability or power cancels out, each buyer is injured by the difference in the average price between the actual and but-for worlds.
 If separate trials were conducted, that would require duplicating this same inquiry about the difference in average prices at each trial.